What does Elisabeth mean?

-Elisabeth \e-lisabe-th, el(i)-sa-beth\ as a girl's name is of Hebrew origin, and the meaning of Elisabeth is "God is my oath".
+Elisabeth \e-lisabe-th, el(i)-sa-beth\ as a girls' name is of Hebrew origin, and the meaning of Elisabeth is "God is my oath".
 Biblical: the spelling of Elizabeth used in the New Testament, from Elisheva.
 The name of the mother of John the Baptist.
 It comes from the same root as Elisheba, the name of the wife of Aaron.
 The name may have been influenced by Hebrew shabbâth "Sabbath".

 For more information, see also the related girl name Marlise.

-Elisabeth is a very popular first name for females (#558 out of 4276, Top 13%) but an uncommon surname or last name for all people (2000 U.S. Census).
+Elisabeth is a very popular first name for women (#558 out of 4276, Top 13%) but a unique surname for all people.
+(2000 U.S. Census)

 Charted below is the birth name popularity of Elisabeth for girls.
 Elisabeth reached its apex rank of #286 in the U.S. in 2001, and is at #603 presently.
 (Top 1000 Birth Names Records, 2014)